 East Hartford's Goodwin College provides a phlebotomy certificate program that teaches students how to safely collect and handle blood specimens.
 They also develop the interpersonal skills that are needed in the interactions with patients.
-Students take 15 credits, including classes in advanced phlebotomy skills, medical terminology and anatomy.
-They also complete an internship at local healthcare centers and labs for practical experience.
+Students take 15 credits, including classes in advanced phlebotomy skills, medical terminology, and anatomy.
+They also complete internships at local healthcare centers and labs for practical experience.
 Successfully completing the program qualifies graduates to take certification registry exams.

 Naugatuck Valley Community College

 This college in Waterbury offers a 190-hour phlebotomy technician program.
-Students complete clinical experiences, labs and classroom coursework.
+Students complete clinical experience, labs and classroom coursework.
 The program teaches students about proper blood collection and healthcare insurance policies.
 The clinical internships will take place at local hospitals during the day.
-The college does not mention whether the program will prepare graduates for certification exams.
+Information is not available on whether the program will prepare graduates for certification exams.

 Quinebaug Valley Community College

 Located in Danielson, this college offers a phlebotomy certificate program.
-The program is comprised of five classes, and students learn about blood collection, communication skills and medical terminology.
+The program is comprised of five classes, and students learn about blood collection, communication skills, and medical terminology.
 A phlebotomy practicum is required as well.
-The community college doesn't note whether the program prepares students for certification exams.
+Information is not available on whether the program prepares students for certification exams.